timvink/mkdocs-git-revision-date-localized-plugin/README.md

 > If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.

-The [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme has built in support for `git-revision-date-localized` and you should already see the last revision date on the bottom of your pages.
+The [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme has built in support for `git-revision-date-localized` and you should already see the last revision date on the bottom of your pages once you have activated the plugin as noted above.
 See the [documentation](https://timvink.github.io/mkdocs-git-revision-date-localized-plugin/index.html) on how to fine-tune the appearance and the date format.

 ### Note when using build environments